psaikido/hugle.uk/content/prose/thesium/190-addendum.md

 axe" or "Trigger's broom" from Only Fools and Horses.
 It begs the question 'what is a thing?'

+This is a second draft and now seems to me to be more like a diagram that hasn't been coloured in yet.
+A third draft is on the way.

 The brilliant images are by Damian, my eldest brother.
 More of his stuff can be found on [DeviantArt](https://www.deviantart.com/capn-damo).